Sheffield Parkway services

-The Little Chef closed in summer 2010 and was boarded up.
+The Little Chef was regarded as a poorly performing site for some time, but it managed to keep trading until summer 2010, when it was eventually closed and boarded up.
 The restaurant was left empty until summer 2014 when it was refurbished to become a drive thru restaurant called 'Cluck'.
 Cluck later closed in December 2018, leaving the building empty once again.

 The filling station went onto gain a Snack & Shop in the late 2000s.
 The filling station was later sold to Euro Garages in 2013 who added a SPAR store to the site.
 Euro Garages continue to call the site 'Parkway services', and they are presently the main facility.